athenasbane/NeoKey_two_key_ardunino/README.md

 ![image](https://user-images.githubusercontent.com/62559903/147848414-2ec18f04-e60a-4774-9d57-a9b1d42d63b9.png)

-I thought it suited my needs and would help me learn about microcontrollers so nievely bought the the parts needed.
+I thought it suited my needs and would help me learn about microcontrollers so naievely bought the the parts needed.
 However, I couldn't find a guide for this project anywhere.
 This was frustrating at first given my very limited knowledge of microcontrollers, CircuitPython (python in general), arduninos etc. I was lost and didn't know where to start.
-In restrospect however, this has been a great learning experience.
+In retrospect however, this has been a great learning experience.

 I'll use this project to document my findings so should anyone else have the same issues I faced you have some of the information needed all in one place.